Variation of stability for moduli spaces of unordered points in the plane: Set up and general stability results.

-\begin{proof} The strategy of the proof is the exact same as for Lemma \ref{lem:wall_for_fat_plus_line} and we leave some details to the reader.
-By Lemma \ref{lem:bridgeland_for_collinear_points} the ideal $\II_Z$ is Bridgeland-semistable at the supposed wall, i.e., the statement makes sense to begin with.

-The one-parameter subgroup $\lambda_{-1/2}$ stabilizes $Z$, and we can use Remark \ref{rmk:tori_to_check} to reduce which tori to check.
-Instead, we will again change the coordinates for $Z$ to only deal with diagonal one-parameter subgroups.
-Since $p_l(y, z)$ is general, everything reduces to the two possibilities in Lemma \ref{lem:mu_for_collinear_points}.
-Using the values computed there we get $\mu_{m_l}(\II_Z, \lambda(a, b)) \leq 0$.
-Moreover, $\mu_{m}(\II_Z, \lambda_{-1/2}) = 0$ holds if and only if $m = m_{l, s}$. \end{proof}

-\begin{proof}[Proof of Proposition \ref{prop:walls_collinear_points}] The fact that the wall exists is immediate from Lemma \ref{lem:wall_for_collinear_points}. \begin{enumerate} \item Let $Z$ be the union of $l$ generically collinear points and $\Delta(s)$ generic points.
+\begin{proof} The fact that the wall exists is immediate from Lemma \ref{lem:wall_for_collinear_points}. \begin{enumerate} \item Let $Z$ be the union of $l$ generically collinear points and $\Delta(s)$ generic points.
 Up to a change of coordinates we can assume that

 where $p_l(y, z)$ is general of degree $l$.
 Note that for a general point $P \in \P^2$, we have $\lim_{t \to 0} \lambda_{-\frac{1}{2}}(t) \cdot P = (1:0:0)$.
 By Lemma \ref{lem:limit_with_cutting_corners}